manithamanoj/Cryptocurrencies/README.md

 ## Summary

-From the visualization it is clear that the BitTorrent has good amount of coin supply and higher in total coins mined.
+From the visualization it is clear that the BitTorrent has good amount of coin supply and higher number of total coins mined.
 Turtle Coin has a good amount of supply but total coins mined is less.